-It is helpful to clarify why this is relevant to the ECT (and MAOI) issue: exactly how are the criteria are set, concerning what is an acceptable type or quality of study? how are these studies are assessed and dealt with? and most importantly of all, how have clinicians become bamboozled into believing that the only acceptable evidence is an RCT?
+It is helpful to clarify why this is relevant to the ECT (and MAOI) issue: exactly how are the criteria are set, concerning what is an acceptable type, method, or quality of study? how are these studies assessed and dealt with? and most importantly of all, how have clinicians become bamboozled* into believing the incorrect notion that the only acceptable evidence is an RCT?

 One of my old acquaintances was an early publisher in the field of meta-analyses of drug trials.
-When I contacted him a little while ago he expressed regret that he had ever bothered with meta-analyses, because he now felt that they produced results that were unhelpful or unreliable (he expressly asked me not to mention his name in my writings) — as I have said repeatedly, ‘you can’t make a silk purse out of a sows ear’.
+When I contacted him a little while ago he expressed regret that he had ever bothered with meta-analyses, because he now felt that they produced results that were unhelpful or unreliable (he expressly asked me not to mention his name in my writings) — as I have said repeatedly, ‘you cannot make a silk purse out of a sows ear’.

 The review and epistemology

 Read, Kirsch, and their erstwhile collaborator, Bentall will be considered by some to be emotive and hyperbolic; in their own words ‘…so appalling that ECT cannot be scientifically or ethically justified’ and ‘the dwindling number of psychiatrists still using ECT are doing so outside the parameters of science in general* and evidence-based medicine in particular’ — that is a sweeping generalisation in which there is no precise meaning — I would describe it as a weak attempt to sound magisterial; others might label it as pompous bloviation.
 It betokens emotion rather than logic.
 They all give the impression of having assumed that RCTs constitute the entirety of the scientific enterprise.
 That is a mistake, a huge mistake.
 A racehorse with blinkers on does not represent the entire equine species.